 The following information refers to undergraduate honors theses.

-The University Archives catalogues print honors papers (also called senior honors theses) by academic discipline.
+Before transitioning to electronic theses, the University Archives catalogued print honors papers (also called senior honors theses) by academic discipline.
 The links below will show catalog records for honors papers from several disciplines.

 - Cultural Anthropology